 My flight from London Heathrow to Nice left at 1:55 pm in the afternoon on Saturday 10th February.
 Pre-flight I stopped by the British Airways Galleries Lounge at Heathrow Terminal 5.
 The flight left around 5 minutes late, but the jolly pilot was keen to share that we would make up the time en route.

-I was seated in 5F which was the back window seat in the Club Europe cabin.
+I was seated in 5F, which was the back window seat in the Club Europe cabin.
 For those who do not regularly travel in Club Europe, the seats on offer are currently the same as those in Economy.
-However, the Economy seats are 3×3 across the plane, the Business Class seats are 2×2 as British Airways have wedged a small into the middle seat which gives you room to breathe, plenty of elbow room as well as an alternate platform to sit your drinks.
-The pitch or leg room remains pretty cramped on these planes but for 2 hours, it is not unbearable.
+However, the Economy seats are 3×3 across the plane.
+The Business Class seats are 2×2 as British Airways have wedged a small into the middle seat, which gives you room to breathe, plenty of elbow room as well as an alternate platform to sit your drinks.
+The pitch or legroom remains pretty cramped on these planes, but for 2 hours, it is not unbearable.

 Recent changes include BA’s humorous new safety video with a selection of famous British Actors.
 The video feels mildly amusing, but the length did not.
 It dragged on forever, plus, assuming the actors were not working for free, I am not sure how I feel about British Airways paying all these famous names whilst squishing even more seats on-board.

 This is the good news bit, the food on my flight was good; really good!
 Ok, it wasn’t fine dining, but unlike the rather dry sandwiches which have previously been offered for afternoon tea, the food today was tasty and delightful.
 It was also delivered on the plate instead of in a plastic bag which was appreciated.